 Even though the camera itself is in the same place, we would still mark the scene area of our slate as “42D.”
 Again, a new frame means new shot, which means a new letter on the slate.

 Outside the U.S. and Canada, this part of the slate may be marked differently.
-But the idea behind it is the same: identify the scene number and each new shot.
+But the idea behind it is the same: identify scene numbers and each new shot.

 Take numbers are the easiest to mark.
 Takes are just identified by numerals in order from 1 to… well, however many are needed to make the director happy.